AdobeDocs/experience-manager-65.en/help/forms/using/adaptive-forms-tables.md

 ---
 title: Tables in adaptive forms
 seo-title: Tables in adaptive forms
 description: The Table component in AEM Forms lets you create tables in adaptive forms that are responsive to mobile layouts, and also allows using XDP table components.
 seo-description: The Table component in AEM Forms lets you create tables in adaptive forms that are responsive to mobile layouts, and also allows using XDP table components.
-uuid: 604cd51f-2a47-4410-b414-9cb13fe63713
+uuid: 03436c81-42f0-430f-9e52-14a4ab0e877d
+topic-tags: author
 products: SG_EXPERIENCEMANAGER/6.5/FORMS
-topic-tags: author
-discoiquuid: e7d53127-3a0f-4c74-a656-25d9cf969f98
+discoiquuid: fc418da9-496f-4a2b-bfe4-2add3ac4f468
+docset: aem65

 ---

-# Tables in adaptive forms {#tables-in-adaptive-forms}
+# Tables in adaptive forms{#tables-in-adaptive-forms}

 Using tables is an effective, simplified, and organized way of presenting complex data.
 It helps users in identifying information easily and providing inputs in an ordered arrangement of rows and columns.
 Most forms from financial services and government organizations require large data tables to put numbers and perform calculations.